mrocklin/blog/_posts/work/2019-05-18-maintainer.md

 ### Take a Vacation (But Tell Someone)

-*I'd like to checking out for a week.
-Alice, would you mind keeping an eye on things?*
+*"I'd like to checking out for a week.
+Alice, would you mind keeping an eye on things?"*

 Maintaining a project with a few peers is wonderful because it's easier for people to take breaks and attend to their mental health.
 However, it's